timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-08-30:
+# Objectives for Today 2020-08-31:

-- Writing script for YouTube video on Burnout.
-- Likely working on burndown chart project.
-- Possibly shooting Burnout video.
+- Video editing for the Dealing with Burnout video.
+- Hopefully finishing the video in time for a release today, maybe tomorrow.